ero646545/code_autocomplete_manual/docs/setup.rst

 because the Jedi library is a submodule which isn't included in these downloads.
-You can either use an official release or use git to download the repository and its submodules (`git clone --recursive https://github.com/JacquesLucke/code_autocomplete.git`).
+You can either use an official release or use git to download the repository and its submodules (`git clone --recursive https://github.com/JacquesLucke/code_autocomplete.git`). follow this video to install the jedi submodule: https://youtu.be/2idzkdoNZ2M or just paste this https://github.com/davidhalter/jedi/tree/7651157487511aadc118f7a8753adf709fad1708 into this C:\Users\"computer name"\AppData\Roaming\Blender Foundation\Blender\2.78\scripts\addons\code_autocomplete-master\jedi

 Finish the Setup
 ################